anno-mods/GuidRanges/modenums.md

 ## FestivalType

 We got no ModX Enums for Festivals, but Taubenangriff figured out the vanilla Stadium Festivals also work fine with only 3 Enums (Stadium1,Stadium6 and Stadium11), instead of 15, so we can make use of the rest for modding.
-Choose one of them (if you choose an occopied, the mod will not be compatible with yours) and free them up from vanilla with such an ModOp:

 Copy paste these 3 modops into your mod, to free up Stadium Enums.
 ```xml